adityanaidu/formatReadme/README.md

 ./formatReadme README
 ```

-The new formatted file - new-<oldName> - is created in the same directory as
+The new formatted file - new-\{oldName\} - is created in the same directory as
 the old file.
 Please visually inspect the created file for sanity.